charmoniumQ/PROBE/docs/lib_interpos/README.md

 <!--   Tracing these dependencies improves reproducibility, because we would know the non-deterministic inputs, comprehension, differential debugging, and other applications of provenance. -->

 - **Records data and metadata**:
-  SLP tracers always record the metadata of which file was accessed.
+  SLP tracers always record the metadata, e.g., which file was accessed.
   Some also record the data in the file that was accessed, at the cost of higher overhead.
   One could encompass the advantages of both groups by offering a runtime option to switch between faster/metadata-only or slower/metadata-and-data.